 - Development of application screens.
 Now we're talking about the most crucial step of the design stage, which requires maximum attention since there are incredibly many screens.

-In general, the design stage lasts about 200 hours, and only 40-50 hours of them go to the formation of UX map, the creation of a logo and UI research.
+In general, the design stage lasts about 200 hours, and only 40-50 hours of them go to the formation of a UX map, the creation of a logo, and UI research.
 Most of the time is required to develop each app screen.

 To build a language learning app Like Duolingo (with a design of the same level of complexity), you have to pay about $ 5,000-7,000.

 - iOS, Android development.
 Ideally, your language learning service should be compatible with a variety of devices.

 The language app development step requires about 1000 hours (which is equivalent to $25,000 - 35,000).

 All the above prices are based on $ 35 per hour.
 Such a rate is usually asked by IT specialists in Eastern Europe ($35-56 per hour).
 Of course, if you prefer companies from other countries, your costs can increase several times (since the rate of American and West European developers is very high and sometimes reaches $ 150 per hour).

 And don't forget all these calculations relate to the Duolingo functionality.
 If you want to build a language-learning application of your own, its cost will be different.
 The price depends on the language learning app idea, its complexity, the number of supported platforms, the design style, etc.